 The Managing Credit Card Sales in QuickBooks lesson includes the following tutorials:

-One of the primary purposes of using bookkeeping software like QuickBooks Online is so that you can determine the health of your business at any given point in time.
+One of the primary purposes of using bookkeeping software like QuickBooks Online is to determine the health of your business at any given point in time.
 Having the ability to produce solid, accurate financial statements can benefit you in the following ways:

-- Give you the ability to secure a business loan or line of credit
+- You might secure a business loan or line of credit

-- Provide info that will help you determine if you should sell a new product or service or drop one that is not doing so well
+- You can make better business decisions, such as whether you should sell a new product or service or drop one that is not doing so well